 Code Verification and Validation with PIL

-This example shows you how to use Simulink Support Package for Arduino Hardware for code verification and validation using PIL.
+This example shows you how to use Embedded Coder® Support Package for ARM® Cortex®-M Processors for code verification and validation using PIL.

-In this example you will learn how to configure a Simulink model to run Processor-In-the-Loop (PIL) simulation.
-In a PIL simulation, the generated code runs on target hardware.
+In this example you will learn how to configure a Simulink® model to run Processor-In-the-Loop (PIL) simulations.
+In a PIL simulation, the generated code runs on a QEMU ARM Cortex-M3 emulator.
 The results of the PIL simulation are transferred to Simulink to verify the numerical equivalence of the simulation and the code generation results.
 The PIL verification process is a crucial part of the design cycle to ensure that the behavior of the deployment code matches the design.

 This example introduces the Simulink code generation and verification workflow by showing you how to:

-- Configure a Simulink model to run PIL simulations on the Arduino hardware.
+Configure a Simulink model to run PIL simulations on the ARM Cortex-M3 (QEMU) emulator target

-Task 2 - Verify the generated code for a subsystem using a PIL block
+Task 1 - Verify the Generated Code for a Subsystem Using a PIL Block

 This example shows how to use a PIL block for subsystem code verification.
 With this approach:

-- You must provide a test harness model to supply test vector or stimulus inputs
+You must provide a test harness model to supply a test vector or stimulus inputs

 1. Open the PIL Block model.
-This model is configured for Arduino hardware.
-The objective here is to create a PIL block out of the Controller subsystem that you will run on the Arduino hardware.
+This model is configured for the ARM Cortex-M3 (QEMU) target.
+The objective here is to create a PIL block out of the Controller subsystem that you will run on the QEMU ARM Cortex-M3 emulator.

-3. Follow the below steps to create a PIL block for the Controller subsystem:
+3. Create a PIL block for the Controller subsystem:

-5. You can switch between the original and PIL block subsystems by double clicking on the Manual Switch block.
-Double click on the Numerical Differences block to see the difference between the simulated Controller subsystem and the PIL block running on the hardware.
+5. Once you start the simulation, a QEMU session running the PIL block is launched.
+You can switch between the original and PIL block subsystems by double clicking on the Manual Switch block.
+Double click on the Numerical Differences block to see the difference between the simulated Controller subsystem and the PIL block running on the QEMU emulator.

 This example shows how to verify the generated code for a referenced model by running a PIL simulation.
 With this approach:

 1. Open the Model Block PIL model.
-This model is configured for Arduino hardware.
+This model is configured for the ARM Cortex-M3 (QEMU) target.
 The model contains two Model blocks that both point to the same referenced model.
 You will configure one Model block to run in PIL mode while the other one will be set to normal mode.

-2. Follow the below steps to configure and run the CounterA Model block in PIL mode.
+2. Configure and run the CounterA Model block in PIL mode:

-3. When the model starts running, Scope1 displays the PIL simulation output running on the target hardware while Scope2 shows the normal mode simulation output.
+3. When the model starts running, Scope1 displays the PIL simulation output running on the QEMU emulator while Scope2 shows the normal mode simulation output.

 This example shows how to verify the generated code for a model by running a PIL simulation.
 With this approach:

 1. Open the Top Model PIL model.
-This model is configured for Arduino hardware.
+This model is configured for the ARM Cortex-M3 (QEMU) target.